DragosTrandafir/music-recommendation-games-site_Personal_Project/README.md

 # music-recommendation-games-site (still in developing process)

-This site has a main page, which aims at presenting general aspects of the singer Lana del Rey and how it made an impact for me.
+This site has a main page, which aims at presenting general aspects of the singer Lana del Rey and how it made an impact for me. (it is called "pagina principala.html" and IT SHOULD BE ACCESSED FIRST)

 The secondary pages are accessible either from this mainpage, or one from the other, which is displayed before it in the mainpage.